 Analysis and Test Results

-The Need for a Wind Breaker Jacket
+The Need for a WindBreaker Jacket

-The advantages of a wind breaker over other forms of outer or thermal layers is that they are super lightweight (the lightest in this review weighs a mere three ounces!), they are extremely packable (all but one reviewed here easily fits into its own pocket), and relatively cheap compared to rain jackets, hardshell jackets, or fleece jackets.
-For almost any outdoor adventure from spring through summer and into fall, we find that we tend to reach for the wind breaker as our go-to first layering option (unless, of course, it's raining or snowing).Purposes and Activities
+The advantages of a windbreaker over other forms of outer or thermal layers is that they are super lightweight (the lightest in this review weighs a mere three ounces!), they are incredibly packable (all but one reviewed here easily fits into its pocket), and relatively cheap compared to rain jackets, hardshell jackets, or fleece jackets.
+For almost any outdoor adventure from spring through summer and into fall, we find that we tend to reach for the windbreaker as our go-to first layering option (unless, of course, it's raining or snowing).Purposes and Activities

-Types of Wind Breakers
+Types of Windbreakers

-For this review we tested 10 of the best and most popular wind breakers on the market today, and found that they generally fit into three different categories.
-These categories are not defined by the manufacturers or the industry, but are merely our way of differentiating the types of jackets and the situations that we most often found ourselves using them in.
+For this review, we tested 10 of the best and most popular windbreaker jackets on the market today and found that they generally fit into three different categories.
+These categories are not defined by the manufacturers or the industry but are merely our way of differentiating the types of jackets and the situations that we most often found ourselves using them in.
 They are defined below.Single Layer Nylon

-Most of the wind breakers we tested fit into the designation of "single layer nylon."
+Most of the models we tested fit into the designation of "single layer nylon."
 What we mean when we say single layer is that they are by and large designed to be used as the only layer in the system, and tend to fit sleeker and tighter to the body.
 They fit in such a way that they would be difficult to layer underneath.
 These jackets tend to be best for warmer seasons and high output activities, such as running, biking, climbing, or hiking.
-The jackets that fit this mold are the Patagonia Houdini, Rab Windveil Jacket, Outdoor Research Tantrum, Salomon Fast Wing Hoodie, and the Mountain Hardwear Ghost Lite Jacket.
+The jackets that fit this mold are the Patagonia Houdini, Outdoor Research Tantrum, Salomon Fast Wing Hoodie, and the Mountain Hardwear Ghost Lite Jacket.

 Two of the jackets we tested were designed with a wicking liner inside that ensured that they were a fair bit warmer than the other jackets listed above.
 The liner is designed to increase the wind resistance, which it does, and also to help wick moisture away from the body to help it breathe better, which it also does.
-In addition, we found that the liners simply added a fair bit of insulation, which caused us to heat up much quicker, and also inspired us to only reach for these jackets on cold mornings or once fall hit and the temperatures cooled down drastically.
-The two jackets that fit into this category were the Marmot Ether DriClime and the Mountain Hardwear Ghost Lite Pro.
+Also, we found that the liners simply added a fair bit of insulation, which caused us to heat up much quicker, and also inspired us to only reach for these jackets on cold mornings or once fall hit and the temperatures cooled down drastically.
+The two models that fit into this category were the Marmot Ether DriClime and the Mountain Hardwear Ghost Lite Pro.

 Criteria for Evaluation